eclipse-jkube/katacoda-scenarios/getting-started/spring-boot-quickstart/step1.md

 </pre>

 The class is annotated with `@RestController` which will be auto-detected by Spring.

 The class contains a single method `hello()` annotated with `@GetMapping`.
-The detected configuration inferred from this annotations translates into having an endpoint in the root path which will respond `hello` to any HTTP request.
+The detected configuration inferred from these annotations translates into having an endpoint in the root path which will respond `hello` to any HTTP request.